ubihazard/macos-scripts/Firefox/README.md

 But this doesn‘t seem to work anymore.

 The current solution seems to be creating a distribution policy file.
-However, this will disable auto-updates themselves, not just prompts.
+However, this will also disable auto-updates themselves, – not just prompts.

 ```bash
 mkdir ~/Applications/Firefox.app/Contents/Resources/distribution